hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 <img src="Images/danceability_hist.png" width="350" height="275"></img>

-### Conclusion: Appears to be realtively normally distributed
+### Conclusion: The danceability of songs range from approximately .1 to approximately .9, and peak at .6.
+Moreover, danceability visually appears to follow a normal distribution.

 # A) Danceability Analysis  :
 **Step 2 : Visualize each genres' ditribution**